 From waiting for the doctors (no info), to you’ll see the doctor between 10 and 11

 From maybe three months, to something no later than three months

 From open possibilities, to there are 3 options

 From questions in a survey, to you are half way through the survey

 From we will continue tomorrow, to this is what will happen tomorrow

 Each second part alternative contains that little extra piece of info that tells the brain to stop worrying.

-In fact, I would go further and say that, those ‘delta’ are far more effective than a full blown ‘I have all the data’.
-Uncertainty avoidance ( a feature described as characteristic of some national cultures) do not require full avoidance, just a dose of decreasing, that magic delta.
-The pursue of total uncertainty avoidance is futile.
-Unless of course you want to use the management equivalent of Monod’s mythical ontogenies (I have an answer for everything, what is the question?): these are all the answers, these are all the Gantt charts, these is what reality will look like on Wednesday 27 in the afternoon.
+In fact, I would go further and say that, delta reduction is far more effective than a full blown ‘I have all the data’.
+Uncertainty avoidance (a feature described as characteristic of some national cultures) does not require full avoidance, just a dose of decreasing, that magic delta.
+The pursuit of total uncertainty avoidance is futile.
+Unless of course you want to use the management equivalent of Monod’s mythical ontogenies (I have an answer for everything, what is the question?): these are all the answers, these are all the Gantt charts, this is what reality will look like on Wednesday 27 in the afternoon.
 A management practice that comes well below the weather forecast in efficacy.
 But could also be very effective even if wrong.